teambit/docs/docs/overriding-component.md

 When a component is packages for distribution, it contains the component's source code and a graph of all the components is depends upon.

 Bit let's modify the component's graph, without making any changes to the component's code, by configuring an **overrides** section.

+The overriding function has 2 parts:

+- Overriding rules - determine what components will be impacted
+- Overriding options - the component's features that can be impacted

-## Overriding component dependencies
+## Overriding Rules

 You can override the component configuration in one of two places: